IBM/ibm-licensing-operator/CONTRIBUTING.md

 make
 ```

-Now, you can follow the [getting started guide](./README.md#getting-started) to work with the ibm-mt-grqenforcer-operator.
+Now, you can follow the [README](./README.md) to work with the ibm-licensing-operator.